ralvarep/Penetration-Testing/README.md

 **STEP 4 (Optional): Network Configuration in Windows 7**

-If you want to use Windows 7 in the scenario, you have to configure network settings.
+If you want to use Windows 7 in the scenario, you have to configure the following network settings:

 * For IPv4: